Applications should be submitted through the University of Minnesota Graduate School website.

 - If applicable: Upload your publications and articles into the Other Information portion on the Graduate Program Supplementary Information section of the ApplyYourself online application.

-Notice that the graduate school will not forward your documents to us until they have received all relevant transcripts and registration fees.
+Of note, 1) LAAS no longer requires the GRE and scores, if submitted, will not be used in determining admission selection; and 2) the graduate school will not forward your documents to us until they have received all relevant transcripts and registration fees.
 You could also send copies directly to us as this may alert us to fellowship opportunities and/or provide us with an early idea of a likely match with particular professors.

 Since Graduate School Fellowship applications must be received by the department by December 1, and because we receive many more requests for graduate assistantships then we can possibly support, you will have the greatest chance of receiving a fellowship or assistantship if you apply by December 1.
 Applications may, however, be submitted at any time in the year and will be reviewed December 1 and May 1.